 The GED exam has four separate subject tests that are scored on a 100-200 scale.
 The passing score is 145 and the high school equivalency score is in the 145-164 range.
-Students who score between 165 and 174 are in the College-ready category and from 175 to 200 they will additionally receive college credits.
+Students who score between 165 and 174 are in the College-Ready category and from 175 to 200 they will additionally receive up to 10 college credits.

 This is actually the first time that Massachusetts GED graduates can use their GED math and language arts test scores for enrolling in credit-bearing academic courses.
 NSCC is the first Massachusetts school that accepts the College-ready score levels of the GED high school equivalency exam.